naston70/jeremys-it-lab/99.MISC/neil-anderson/QoS/QoS.md

 #### Quality Requirements for Video and Voice
 - Voice and video endpoints mark their own traffic with a DSCP value
 - If you want to give a particular quality of service to another application running between a workstation and a server, the endpoints will typically be unable to mark their own traffic

+#### Recognising Traffic with an ACL

+- An Access Control List can be used to recognise traffic based on its Layer 3 and Layer 4 information
+- ie SSH traffic going to and from the router 10.10.100.10 on TCP port number 22

+#### Recognising Traffic with an ACL

+* NBAR (Network Based Application Recognition) can be used to recognise traffic based on it Layer 3 to Layer 7 information
+* Signatures can be downloaded from cisco and loaded on your router which recognises well known applications